What We Do

 The West Vancouver Foundation understands the importance of acknowledging that the land on which we live and work is the unceded traditional territories of the Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh), and xwməθkwəy̓əm (Musqueam) Nations and we are grateful for the opportunity to do so.
 Acknowledging territory shows recognition of and respect for Indigenous people – both past and present.
 Recognition and respect are essential elements of establishing healthy and reciprocal relations, which are the key to working towards reconciliation.

 The West Vancouver Foundation is committed to working together with our community towards a shared goal of reconciliation and we are committed to the Calls to Action of the Truth and Reconciliation Commission.
 We have signed onto the The Philanthropic Community’s Declaration of Action, and we are members of The Circle on Philanthropy and Aboriginal Peoples in Canada.
-Our work includes a focus on funding and supporting projects related to reconciliation, and convening dialogue among our staff, Board and community about how to strengthen relationships between Indigenous and non-Indigenous peoples in a good way through our work.
+Our work includes a focus on funding and supporting projects related to reconciliation, and creating learning opportunities for our staff, Board and community about our shared history and opportunities to combine our strengths.

 About Community Foundations